If you’re looking for small cat breeds, we’ve got a treat for you!

 Most cat breeds make excellent indoor pets, but you might be worried about a big cat running through your house or prefer a lap cat that doesn’t weigh 18 pounds.

-Fortunately, cats come in all shapes, and you can easily find a breed that will fit your living situation or preferences.
+Fortunately, cats come in all shapes and sizes, and you can easily find a breed that will fit your living situation or preferences.

-Let’s see 7 cat breeds that rarely weigh more than 10 pounds and tend to stay tiny.
+Let’s see seven cat breeds that rarely weigh more than 10 pounds and tend to stay tiny.

 While the Singapura is a tiny breed, these exotic cats have big eyes and ears that give them a unique appearance.